High-stakes pro Chris Brewer had built an unfortunate reputation for running poorly in big spots in live tournaments over the past few years.

 In a fortunate turn of events, it was Brewer doling out an incredible bad beat to tournament savant Artur Martirosyan to take home his first World Series of Poker gold bracelet and a career-high score of $5,293,556.

 It was a heads-up cooler.
-The pair got all the chips in the middle, Martirosyan holding the dominating over Brewer’s
+The pair got all the chips in the middle, Martirosyan holding the dominating Diamond ASpade K over Brewer’s Heart ADiamond 7.
+Brewer held the chip lead but was likely to drop back to a 2:1 disadvantage.
+The Heart KSpade 9Spade 5 gave Martirosyan a 98% chance to win the hand.

-When the spiked the River, Brewer exploded, threw his hands into the air, and shouted, “Let’s f***ing go!” before catching himself and walking over and shaking hands with Martirosyan who received a $3,271,666 payday as the runner-up.
+When the Diamond 6 spiked the River, Brewer exploded, threw his hands into the air, and shouted, “Let’s f***ing go!” before catching himself and walking over and shaking hands with Martirosyan who received a $3,271,666 payday as the runner-up.

 “I feel like I got so lucky,” Brewer said in his post-victory interview.
 “Everything today just felt like it was going to go my way.”